sternenseemann/spacecookie/README.md

 ## Configuration

 In order to run your new gopher server, you got to configure it first.
-The example configuration file is `./etc/spacecookie.yaml`:
+The example configuration file is `./etc/spacecookie.json`.

-	hostname: my.gopher.space
-	user: gopher
-	port: 70
-	root: /srv/gopher

 Let's have a quick look at the options: